animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 ### House on May St. where I came up with my long-term memory and BioCell research ideas, and realized that stochasticism in the universe's quantum mechanics could explain a mechanism for "God" or some intelligent power in nature

-Description
+Description (this was in my 2nd semester, Spring, 2018)

 ### Physics

-Revelatory insights about the universe as a differentiable brain in my 2nd semester, with that fascination returning to me regularly and intensely thereafter.
+Revelatory insights about the universe as a differentiable brain in my 2nd year, with that fascination returning to me regularly and intensely thereafter.
 Then in my 3rd/4th year, a 5-minute but-urgent/vivid/visceral conversation with my uncle (an optics physicist, about applying deep learning models to his work, involving optics, including behavior of light, for my PhD) just before — by chance — being put on the XRD (meaning, light diffraction) project by Chenliang, and, since being terminated, me coming up with a theory of everything (involving a differentiable, intelligence-optimizable, simulation of the universe) showing the agreement of my wave theory with measurement primarily through light multi-slit diffraction (analogous to XRD) experiments.